timdvd/js_advanced_lectures_and_practise/2_1.Async_await/README.md

 ### - When you want cleaner, synchronous-looking async code.
 ### - When multiple awaits depend on each other.
 ### - Always wrap in try/catch for errors.

+## ✅ Don't forget to type in cmd  " npm i " in order to get all packages)